White Wine Sangria with Strawberries & Elderflower

-Looking for an easy to prepare cocktail that’s perfect for the upcoming summer season?
-This White Wine Sangria is just what you need.
 It’s the perfect refreshing drink to bring along to picnics or BBQs because it’s light, fizzy, refreshing and served ice cold.

-• Muddle limes in pitcher.
+• Muddle the limes in the bottom of a pitcher.

 • Add strawberries, white wine and elderflower liqueur and stir.

-• For this white wine sangria with berries I’m using Mezzacorona Pinot Grigio.
-This delightful Pinot Grigio has aromatic crisp green apple, mineral and honeysuckle notes.
+• For this white wine sangria with berries I’m using Pinot Grigio.
+Its bright, crisp notes pair perfectly with the strawberries and elderflower liqueur in this berry sangria.

 Side view of glass of white wine sangria with purple flowers and strawberries.